PSU-Research-Computing/dkmonitor/README.rst

   stats
 - Stores directory and user stats in a database (SQLite, postgres, MySQL) for later analisys.
-- Can view usage stats on specific users or systems via the command line
+- View disk usage statisticts of users and systems via the command line
-- Can to push email notifications to users who are not following the speficied usage rules
+- Email notifications to users who are not following the speficied usage rules
-- Can automatically move all old files to a new location, mirroring the directory structure
+- Automatically move all old files to a new location, mirroring the directory structure
-- Can automatically delete old files on a disk
+- Automatically delete old files
-- Works accross multiple separate systems
+- Works accross multiple separate systems through shared database

 Installation and Setup:
 =======================